 This piece has a special spot in my heart for being the first tarot inspired piece I wrote.
-At the time I wrote this on September 6 of 2015, The Hermit was appearing frequently in my tarot readings.
+At the time I wrote the first version on September 6 of 2015, The Hermit was appearing frequently in my tarot readings.

 Instrumentation - The solitude of the Hermit is represented by the sax.
 Sax is the only melodic improviser and reflects the Hermit's solo journey.
 The guitar represents time as a constant and the Hermit continuously walking.